 How to Choose the Right Septa for Your Autosampler Vial Closure

-When performing LC and GC analysis, you’ll need something to store and transport your samples prior to injection.
-Chromatography vials are the most common vessel, but come in a variety of shapes and sizes (we discuss this in depth in a previous autosampler vial blog).
-Not only that, but there are many different closure styles with varying septa materials as well.
-In this blog, we’ll discuss some of the different septa materials available and the reasons why some may be better for certain applications than others.
+When conducting LC and GC analysis, it’s essential to have a suitable container for storing and transporting your samples before injection.
+Chromatography vials are the most commonly used vessels, available in various shapes and sizes (which we explore in detail in a previous autosampler vial blog).
+Additionally, there are numerous closure types, each with different septa materials.
+In this blog, we’ll examine the various septa materials available and explain why some may be more suitable for certain applications than others.

 Common Septa for LC Vials